Logic2020/mcmc-overview/README.md

 ## Use Cases of MCMC:
 - **Parameter Estimation** of a probability distribution or equation (e.g. estimating mu and sigma of a Normal distribution, or slope and intercept of a line)
+- **Bayesian applications** where the posterior distribution is proportional to the prior times the likelihood, but the constant of proportionality is often unknown.
+MCMC is particularly useful for sampling from posterior distributions to perform analytically-intractible Bayesian calculations.

 ## High Level Steps, in Practice:
 1. Graph your data and formulate the general equation that fits the shape of the data (! finding the right equation is important to using it later to make accurate predictions).
 You will not know the specific parameters of the equation - you'll use MCMC to discover these.